Changing policy and advocating for safer streets for all

 Automated Enforcement – Trailnet supports the use of racially sensitive automated enforcement.
 Recent use by other communities has shown that automated enforcement can reduce the likelihood of fatal or incapacitating injuries by 39 percent on residential roads with speed limits of 25-35 mph.

-Complete Streets – Recently introduced BB#217 proposes the repeal of St. Louis’ lackluster Complete Streets policy—the current ordinance, passed in 2015, was recently given a score of 30 points out of 100 by Smart Growth America—to be replaced by an updated ordinance.
+Complete Streets – Recently signed BB#51 will replace St. Louis’ current Complete Streets policy with an updated ordinance.
 A strong and comprehensive Complete Streets policy ensures that when the City acts to design, build or maintain a street they consider the safety of users of ALL modes, ages and abilities.

 Long-Term Campaigns